emammendes/Constrained-model-predictive-control-synthesis/README.md

 2) flagu - if flagu = 0, the initial condition for the input is always the value of the variable CIu (CIu=0.22 is the default).
 If flagu = 1, the initial condition is randomly chosen from an uniform distribution U(-umax,umax) where umax is 1 as for the example in the paper.
 The default is flagu=0;

 3) flagr - if flagr = 0, the initial mode is set to 1 (as in the paper).
-If flagr = 1, the initial model is randomly choesen from the set {1,2,3}.
+If flagr = 1, the initial model is randomly chosen from the set {1,2,3}.

 * The number of replication is set to 100.
 If there is a need to change the value, use the variable nrep in the beginning of the script.